Brendan Donovan: Minor leagues

 The St. Louis Cardinals selected Donovan in the seventh round of the 2018 Major League Baseball draft.
-He signed with St. Louis and made his professional debut with the State College Spikes of the Class A Short Season New York–Penn League, playing in four games.
-He spent most of the 2019 season with the Peoria Chiefs of the Class A Midwest League and played in one game with the Memphis Redbirds of the Class AAA Pacific Coast League, batting .268 with eight home runs and 53 RBIs over 114 games for the season.
+He signed with St. Louis and made his professional debut with the State College Spikes of the Low-A New York–Penn League, playing in four games.
+He spent most of the 2019 season with the Peoria Chiefs of the Single-A Midwest League and played in one game with the Memphis Redbirds of the Triple-A Pacific Coast League, batting .268 with eight home runs and 53 RBI over 114 games for the season.